syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 id: lrtpsez0x5bz
 type: challenge
 title: View your website by including a service
-teaser: Continue to extend the controller.
+teaser: Continue to extend the operator.
 This time include a service that exposes your website to public traffic.
 notes:
 - type: text